Estevan-Acevedo/generativeunsplash/README.md

 > Use this section to document ideas you've had that would be fun (or necessary) for your Post-MVP.
 This will be helpful when you return to your project after graduation!

-- _Add user account and auth capabilities._
-- _Utilize the Giphy API to welcome new users with funny gifs._
+- Add more generative art elements
+- link to a website that will print creation and send it to the user for a cost
+- give the page professional style
+- come up with clever title

 <br>